Bespoke loft conversions in Stratford

 Renovating a loft can quickly add up to a major expense for your latest investment, which may lead you to question whether it's worth it.
 According to statistics, if a loft conversion is done well - and especially if you are converting it into a bedroom or a bathroom - it could provide a 50% to 75% return on investment.
 Adding an ensuite bedroom and bathroom does cost about twice as much as simply enclosing the space into a room that could be used as a home office or storage space, but you are essentially adding a room count to your investment.
 Your two-bedroom, one-bath home can now be considered a three-bedroom, two-bath, adding a lot of value to its sale potential or rental desirability.

-It is important to consult not only a licensed architect and contractor to create a functional space but also your local realtor to determine whether the market demand is there.
+It is important to consult not only a licensed architect and contractor to create a functional space but also your local estate agent to determine whether the market demand is there.
 Keep in mind that loft conversions are usually, but not always, smaller spaces, so demand in urban settings will probably be higher since space is already at a premium.
 A loft conversion is likely only worth the investment if done appropriately, but ultimately, you will need to do market research to ensure your investment is worth the returns.

 If you do decide that you can’t face a large building project, then it might make sense to look at upgrading to a bigger property.
 It may also be the best solution if your property isn’t suitable in any way or if you don’t expect to stay in the property for over a couple more years.
 If you won’t get to benefit from the extension for long, then it can be hard to justify the significant financial investment and the upheaval involved while the works are taking place.